How To Make Your Website Ready For a Swiss Black Friday?

 It is not only the premier platform in America and Europe to make online purchases, but it is also the leader in cloud computing with its Amazon Web Services division.
 In fact, there is a logical reason for linking the two business lines: Amazon’s Cloud division was created to address the issue of exponential demands in the run-up to Christmas.
 As nothing previously existed, Amazon developed its own scalable hosting solution, which is currently used by many other ecommerce sites and even unrelated entities such as NASA and Netflix.

 Nowadays, Switzerland also has its own scalable hosting solution.
 As you may know, it’s Hidora – official Cloud Hosting Partner of Swiss.blackfriday.
-Our Cloud Hosting Platform not only provides a quality service and has a more intuitive interface than the American giant, but most importantly, our ultra-secure datacenter in Bern is fully covered by Swiss legislation.
+Our Cloud Hosting Platform not only provides a quality service and has a more intuitive interface than the American giant, but most importantly, our ultra-secure datacenter in Gland is fully covered by Swiss legislation.

 We are proud that Swiss.blackfriday chose us as its Cloud Hosting Provider to be sure that their portal will be available on the 24th of November 2017.
 Let’s take a look at how we’re going to handle it.